POLICIES AND PROCEDURES

 - 1.No product sales or enrolments may occur on any social media site.
 To generate sales, a social media site must link only to the Market Partner’s MONAT Replicated Website.

 - 3.A Market Partner may not use any social media site on which they discuss or promote, or have discussed or promoted, the MONAT business or MONAT’s products to directly or indirectly, solicit MONAT Market Partners for another direct selling or network marketing program (collectively, “direct selling”).
 In furtherance of this provision, a Market Partner shall not take any action that may reasonably be foreseen to result in drawing an inquiry from other Market Partners relating to the Market Partner’s other direct selling business activities.
 Violation of this provision shall constitute a violation of the non-solicitation provision in Section 3.10 below.
-This provision applies during the term of this Agreement and for a period of 12 calendar months thereafter.
+This provision applies during the term of this Agreement and for a period of (i) six (6) months for all Market Partners below the rank of Market Mentor; and (ii) twelve (12) months for all Market Partners ranked Market Mentor and above thereafter.

 - 5.Market Partners may not take any action or create any profile to intended to or which would have the effect of confusing a reasonable person into believing that they have landed on an official Corporate social media page, including but not limited to using the MONAT logo or anything similar in their profile photo or banner.